 I’d love to hear your experience of hiking in Hong Kong – are you planning on trying Dragon’s Back too?
 Or maybe escaping the bustle for Ham Tin Beach?

-We hope that this article has inspired you to hike Lion Rock.
+We hope that this article has inspired you to hike Lion Rock in Hong Kong.
 If you have any questions about the destination please leave these in the comments below.

 Want to share your own travel tips by guest writing for We Are Travel Girls?
 Please visit our Contribute page for guidelines and to submit your article.